 About 65% of total nights will be assigned to Open Use Proposals.

 Although Subaru Telescope is entirely funded by the Japanese government, we also invite proposals from the international community.
-Limited number of nights are available for such international proposals (see [note 1]).
-Non-Japanese researchers are encouraged to submit their proposals in collaboration with Japanese researchers.
+Actually limited number of nights are allocated to such international proposals (see [note 1]).
+In any case, non-Japanese researchers are encouraged to submit their proposals in collaboration with Japanese researchers.

 [note 1] International proposals are defined as those submitted by non-Japanese principal investigators (PIs) belonging to non-Japanese institutions.

 Instrument exchanges are not permitted within a night.
 While observing time will in principle be awarded in units of 1 (whole) night for Normal Programs, you may request an allocation of half nights (i.e., in units of 0.5 night) if it is really sufficient for your intended purpose.
 It should be realized, however, that you might have some disadvantage in this case, because of the difficulties involved in scheduling half-night programs (i.e., we have to find another complementary program that fills in the other half-night).

 The Director may override scheduled observations to execute ToO (Target of Opportunity) observations, in case of particularly important celestial events.
 The telescope time of regular observers lost by its break-in of ToO observations will be compensated by the observatory.